Home / Academics / Departments / World Languages & Cultures Department

 - Students new to Bradley will need to take the placement test prior to coming to orientation.

-- When the test has been completed, you will be able to view your score.
-The department office will then submit your placement level information to the Registrar’s Office which allows registration.
+- When the test has been completed, the department office will notify you of your score and then submit your recommended placement level information to the Registrar’s Office which allows registration.

 Resource Center